josh-ocp/iperf_data_analysis/README.md

 - `-s SERVER`: Server to test (can specify multiple times)
 - `-d SECONDS`: Test duration in seconds (default: 120)
 - `-u USER`: Username to record (default: current user)
-- `-j`: Use JSON output format (recommended for more reliable parsing)

 #### Best Practices for Data Collection